 Two of the most famous ones produced here are the delicately fruity Rieslings and Grüne Veltliners.
 Besides these, Neuburgers and Gelbe Muskatellers are also greatly esteemed by wine connoisseurs.

-I’m not much of a wine enthusiast but I got to admit there’s something special about sipping a classic wine enjoying the bucolic charm of the Wachau Valley.
+I’m not much of a wine enthusiast but I got to admit there’s something special about sipping a classic wine and enjoying the bucolic charm of the Wachau Valley.
 I highly recommend visiting the famous Kellerberg and Loibenberg vineyards if you love wine.

 8. Krems an der Donau

-The 1000-year old town of Krems an der Donau (or simply Krems) lies on the left bank of the Danube River about 80 km west of Vienna.
+The 1000-year-old town of Krems an der Donau (or simply Krems) lies on the left bank of the Danube River about 80 km west of Vienna.
 During the 11th and 12th centuries, Krems was a serious rival to Vienna.